Lawrencelapointe/college_app_portal/README.md

 ## 📋 Overview

-The College Selection Portal is a modern React-based web application designed to streamline the college selection process.
+GlidrU is a modern React-based web application designed to streamline the college selection process.
 This tool helps students organize important questions and criteria that guide their college search journey, providing a personalized approach to finding institutions that match their preferences, goals, and needs.

 ## ✨ Features

 - **🎨 Modern UI/UX**: Beautiful, responsive design with gradient backgrounds and smooth animations
-- **📝 Interactive Questions**: Customizable question sets to guide college selection
+- **📝 Interactive Questions**: Customizable question sets to guide your college selection journey
 - **🔄 Real-time Updates**: Dynamic content management with instant feedback
 - **📱 Mobile Responsive**: Optimized for all device sizes
 - **⚡ Fast Performance**: Lightweight React components with efficient rendering